DISCERNING READERS

 - Pete

-Arvind Krishna's Overall Performance as IBM's CEO
+Arvind Krishna's Overall Performance as IBM's CEO from 2020 through 2023

-Until then, enjoy this information.
+Until then, enjoy this yearly update of Arvind's key performance metrics.

 The First Year's Performance